 There are needed specific conditions to form a marine lake.
-First there needs to be an exposed limestone layer where by karst processes are created depressions.
-These depressions need to be rather close to the sea to have a direct connection to sea later.
-Then there is needed a sea level rise which through the fissures and trenches in the limestone fill the depression with sea water.
+First, there needs to be an exposed limestone layer: in it by karst processes are created depressions.
+These depressions need to be rather close to the sea to have a direct connection to the sea later.
+Then there is needed a sea-level rise which through the fissures and trenches in the limestone fill the depression with seawater.
 Rain and small streams make the water brackish but the water exchange with the sea continues.

 Marine lakes are located in deep valleys with steep banks and in tropical conditions (with even temperatures throughout the year) water does not mix in these lakes.
 As a result the bottom layer of water sometimes becomes anoxic (meromictic lake).

 At some moment the sea level might rise even higher and spill over into the lake.
 Then in the deppression there might start to live larger sea animals.
 When the sea recedes, animals become trapped in small lake – and, as the facts show it, in short time adapt to the new conditions, creating new subspecies and species.